ZsofiaS/chitter-challenge-frontend/README.md

 ```
 npm test
 ```
-This will run the `jest` tests.
+This will run the `jest` snapshot tests.
 To run the integration tests, type in the terminal window:
 ```
 npx cypress open
 ```